Percutaneous endoscopic gastrostomy (PEG) is a procedure to place a tube through the abdominal wall and into the stomach.

 Leading up to your procedure:

 Talk to your doctor about your medications.
-You may be asked to stop taking some medications up to one week before the procedure.Do not have nutrition or fluids for at least 8 hours before the procedure.Arrange for a ride to and from the hospital.
+You may be asked to stop taking some medications up to 1 week before the procedure.Do not have nutrition or fluids for at least 8 hours before the procedure.Arrange for a ride to and from the hospital.

 You will be given antibiotics for the procedure.